 Triple 7 Brewery at Main Street Station: Triple 7 serves $2 16 oz. / $3 24 oz.
 Craft Beers as part of their happy hour which runs Mon- Fri from 3-6 pm and again from 11 pm – 3 am.
 Additionally offered are $4 cocktails, $3 Jag shots, and food deals.

-Banger Brewing: The downtown brewery offers $5 draft beer from 6 pm – 9 pm Monday and Tuesday and both 1 pm – 3 pm and 9 pm – 11 pm happy hour windows.
+Banger Brewing: The downtown craft brewery offers $5 draft beer from 6 pm – 9 pm daily from both their 1 pm – 3 pm and 9 pm – 11 pm happy hour windows.
 The first shot at the deal is from 1-3 pm and the second is 9-11 pm.
+Note also that Banger Brewing is offering a “Beer Experience” Groupon Deal (view the deal) for either 2 or 4 people that will supply you with beer, and a souvenir pint glass.

 Pizza Rock at Downtown Grand: The pizza place we deemed the best in Vegas runs happy hour Monday through Friday from 3 pm – 6 pm.
-Cheap drinks offered include $4 well drinks and $4 24 oz. cans of PBR and Miller Lite draft beer.
+Cheap drinks offered include $4 well drinks and $4 32 oz. cans of PBR and $2 off all draft beer, wine, and cocktails.

 Triple George at Downtown Grand: Happy hour at Triple George runs from 3-6 pm Mon-Fri featuring $5 draft beers, wine, and well drinks.

-Mickie Finnz: Deals during Mickie Finnz 4 pm – 7 pm happy hour include $5 Coors Light/well drinks, house wine, and margaritas Monday through Friday.
+Mickie Finnz: Deals during Mickie Finnz 4 pm – 7 pm happy hour include $6 Coors Light/well drinks, house wine, and margaritas Monday through Friday.
+Also offered are a selection of appetizers for $6.

-Grotto at Golden Nugget: Happy hour at Grotto runs from 4 pm – 6 pm Saturday and Sunday.
+Grotto at Golden Nugget: Happy hour at Grotto runs from 4 pm – 6 pm on both Fridays and Saturdays.
 Deals include $5 beer options, $6 wine, and $8 signature cocktails.
+Additionally, pizzas are only $10 during happy hour.

-Chicago Brewing Company at 4 Queens: Living up to the value proposition that 4 Queens is celebrated for, Chicago Brewing offers $2 off draft beers, and 50% off house wine/well drinks daily from 4-7 pm and Sun-Thu from 11 pm-1 am.
-Also offered are solid food options such as $3 garlic knots and a $6 10″ thin crust pizza.
+Chicago Brewing Company at 4 Queens: Living up to the value proposition that 4 Queens is celebrated for, Chicago Brewing offers $2 off draft beers, and 50% off house wine/well drinks from Sunday – Thursday during their 3 pm – 6 pm happy hour deal.

-Cadillac Mexican & Tequila’s at Golden Nugget: Happy hour runs from 4-7 pm Mon through Fri and features $4 domestic beers/$5 well drinks and margaritas in addition to craft beer/food options.
+Cadillac Mexican & Tequila’s at Golden Nugget: Happy hour runs from 4 pm -7 pm Monday – Friday and features $4 domestic beers, $5 well drinks & margaritas, $5 craft beer, and discounted food options.

 Red Sushi at Golden Nugget: A unique twist on happy hour downtown Las Vegas, Red Sushi serves sake bombs for $4, sparkling sake for $6, and a skinny saketini rom 4-6 pm daily.

-Parlour Bar at El Cortez: Happy hour deals run daily from 4-6 pm and features $5 appetizers, $3 Draft Bud Light and $5 Tito’s/Jameson cocktails.
+Parlour Bar at El Cortez: Happy hour deals run daily from 5-7 pm and feature $5 appetizers, $3 Draft Bud Light, and $5 Tito’s/Jameson cocktails.

-Hennessey’s Tavern: serves up $5 23 oz Coors Light and select cocktails from 4-7 pm Monday through Thursday as part of their happy hour.
+Hennessey’s Tavern: serves up $5 23 oz drafts, wine, sangria, margaritas, and other select cocktails from 4-7 pm Monday – Friday as part of their happy hour.
 Select appetizers are also only $6 during that timeframe.

 Bin 702: Located in the Downtown Container Park, Bin 702 runs a daily happy hour from 3 pm – 6 pm which features $5 local pints, $6 well drinks, $7 wine, and $20 wine bottles.
 Stick around afterward to watch the praying mantis fire show at the entrance of the Container Park!